Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 #### `-WindowsNewLineCells [<SwitchParameter>]`

-Formats CSV multi-object cells to use new lines and saves it as UTF-8 with BOM - works only fro Excel in Windows.
+Formats CSV multi-object cells to use new lines and saves it as UTF-8 with BOM - works only for Excel in Windows.
 Default uses commas to separate array elements within a cell

 #### `-Interactive <Boolean>`